Reviewing Provident Financial (FPLPY) & Its Peers

-Provident Financial (OTCMKTS: FPLPY) is one of 16 publicly-traded companies in the “Personal credit institutions” industry, but how does it weigh in compared to its peers?
-We will compare Provident Financial to related businesses based on the strength of its dividends, earnings, valuation, analyst recommendations, profitability, institutional ownership and risk.
+Provident Financial (OTCMKTS: FPLPY) is one of 16 publicly-traded companies in the “Personal credit institutions” industry, but how does it contrast to its competitors?
+We will compare Provident Financial to related businesses based on the strength of its valuation, analyst recommendations, earnings, dividends, profitability, risk and institutional ownership.

 Profitability

-This table compares Provident Financial and its peers’ net margins, return on equity and return on assets.
+This table compares Provident Financial and its competitors’ net margins, return on equity and return on assets.

 |Net Margins